Flameworked

 Discover the captivating art of glass bead making in this introductory course.
 Start by mastering essential safety and torch-handling techniques.

-Learn to melt colourful glass rods and wind the gather around a mandrel.
-After learning the round bead, go on to different shapes such as the barrel bead, the bicone and the disc.
+Learn to melt colourful glass rods and wind the gather around a mandrel (stainless steel rod).
+After learning the round bead, go on to different shapes such as the barrel bead, bicone and tabular shapes

 Pull thin stringers to make dots and have fun with the multiple ways dots are used to decorate beads.

-On day 2, after your beads have been annealed, you will remove from the mandrel and clean the holes.
-Back on the torch you will have time to practise what you learned on day one and continue to refine your techniques.
+On day 2, after your beads have been annealed, you will remove from the mandrel and clean the holes and learn some simple wirework and knotting techniques to make into jewellery.

-You will end up with multiple. beads of various shapes and be entranced with the possibilities of decorative features.
+You will end up with multiple beads of various shapes and be entranced with the possibilities of where this skill can take you.

-• The Fee includes all materials required and lunch on both days
+• The Fee includes all materials and lunch on day 1.

 • Accommodation available if required - Email: info@mulrannyarts.com for more details and to book.